Meet The Digital Cinema Pioneers

 Created in 1997 at an initial resolution of 320x240, the “McClier – InfoTech Film” was a surreal accomplishment at the time.
 Commissioned by CEO Grant McCullagh of the McClier Corporation, the 3-minute piece was created on a PowerMac 8600 with 128MB of RAM and a 4GB hard drive.
 Developed from the ground up using only digital assets, it was a revolutionary milestone in the world of desktop video.
 Fittingly, it featured one of the world’s first digital stock footage collections from Eyewire.
 This was also significant because the footage had originally been captured on 35MM film and spoke to the cinematic aspirations of Richter Studios.
 The film was later able to be played full-screen using a beta version of the Sorenson video codec – a tremendous technological leap in the late 1990’s.

 “I’m delighted to see the outstanding team at Richter Studios achieve their 20th anniversary.
-It doesn’t surprise me that they have become the leaders in Chicago and across the nation for video production.
+It doesn’t surprise me that they've become the leaders in Chicago and across the nation for video production.
 Looking back to 1997 and the state of technology at the time, it’s inspiring to see that Jeremy Richter and I were at the dawn of the digital cinema revolution.”